carlodp/portfolio-2022/src/pages/index.md

 ---
 templateKey: index-page
-beforetitle: Hi my name is
+beforetitle: Sup, my name is
 title: Carlo Santos
 subtitle: I build things for the web.
 shortdesc: I’m a software engineer specializing in building (and occasionally